rdkcentral/Thunder/docs/plugin/execution-modes/containers/lxc.md

 1. Make sure kernel has all the futures needed for containerization.
 The easiest way to enable them is to use raspberrypi3_wpe_ml_container_defconfig.

-2. Enable containers support in Thunder
+2. Enable containers support in Thunder.
 ```
 Thunder -> Extensions -> Process Containers
 ```